denko-rb/mruby-denko-board-esp32/README.md

   - Open Drain Mode
   - Digital Input (no automatic listeners like main gem)
   - Digital Output
-  - PWM Output
+  - PWM Output (all LEDC channels)
   - Analog Input (all ADC1 channels, no ADC2 yet)
-  - Analog Output (only original ESP32 and S2 have this)
+  - Analog Output (only original ESP32 and S2 have DACs)

 ### To Be Implemented
   - WiFi